webclinic017/tradinghook/docs/structure.md

     exchangetoken
 ```

-In this way a single user may have multiple ExchangeID.
+In this way a single user may operate with multiple ExchangeIDs.
 i.e. If you have more than one TD Ameritrade accounts

 ```bash